 Every New Year brings a fresh start.
-We can wipe the slate clean, set new goals, and focus on new tasks.
-So what are your business New Years’ resolutions?
+We can clean the slate, set new goals, and focus on new tasks.
+So what are your business New Year’s resolutions?

 If one of those resolutions isn’t “take control of my customer data,” it probably should be.
 But that requires investments — data management software, customer data platforms, etc. Taking customer data management seriously will pay off for your company for years to come, but getting everyone on board can be difficult.